pixielabs/balrog/README.md

 ## Upgrading from 1.1 to 2.0

-To upgrade, you will need to change your balrog initializer.
+To upgrade, you will need to change your Balrog initializer.

 1. Instead of calling `Rails.application.config.middleware.use Balrog::Middleware`, you will now need to call `Balrog::Middleware.setup`.